BunnySoCrazy/SECAD-Net/eval/README.md

 # Model Evaluation Guide

-To start, you will need a text file containing all the filenames.
+To begin, you should prepare a text file that includes the names of the shapes within the subset of your dataset.
 In our example, this is located at `./ABC/ABC_list.txt`.

 Before you begin the actual evaluation process, it is essential to first fine-tune and test on the subset: